expressjs/expressjs.com/en/guide/migrating-5.md

 <h4 id="app.del">app.del()</h4>

 Express 5 no longer supports the `app.del()` function.
-If you use this function an error is thrown.
+If you use this function, an error is thrown.
 For registering HTTP DELETE routes, use the `app.delete()` function instead.

-Initially `del` was used instead of `delete`, because `delete` is a reserved keyword in JavaScript.
+Initially, `del` was used instead of `delete`, because `delete` is a reserved keyword in JavaScript.
 However, as of ECMAScript 6, `delete` and other reserved keywords can legally be used as property names.

 <h4 id="app.param">app.param(fn)</h4>